Is Workday Inc. (WDAY) a Keeper?

 Analysts’ Opinion of WDAY

-Many brokerage firms have already submitted their reports for WDAY stocks, with Citigroup repeating the rating for WDAY by listing it as a “Neutral.”
-The predicted price for WDAY in the upcoming period, according to Citigroup is $186 based on the research report published on September 01st of the current year 2022.
+Many brokerage firms have already submitted their reports for WDAY stocks, with Macquarie repeating the rating for WDAY by listing it as a “Neutral.”
+The predicted price for WDAY in the upcoming period, according to Macquarie is $170 based on the research report published on November 02nd of the current year 2022.

-Guggenheim, on the other hand, stated in their research note that they expect to see WDAY reach a price target of $134.
-The rating they have provided for WDAY stocks is “Sell” according to the report published on August 12th, 2022.
+Citigroup, on the other hand, stated in their research note that they expect to see WDAY reach a price target of $186.
+The rating they have provided for WDAY stocks is “Neutral” according to the report published on September 01st, 2022.

+Guggenheim gave a rating of “Sell” to WDAY, setting the target price at $134 in the report published on August 12th of the current year.

 Insider Trading